prepare.blog

 Airtight, Stackable Food Storage

-For long-term food storage, your core food storage containers for preppers are:
+Your core food storage containers are:

 Label every container on at least two sides: contents, pack date, and expiration date.
 I use a fat permanent marker and clear packing tape over the label to prevent smudging.
 For a deeper look at what to put inside these containers, check out first steps to stockpiling food.